dereksmith2018/portfolio/README.md

 ##Description:

-#First basic portfolio page
+First basic portfolio page

-##Web display:
+###Web display:

-#shows what students have learned from week 1, at Epicodus
+-Shows what students have learned from week 1, at Epicodus

-#Columns
-#Css
+-Columns

+-Css

-#image inputs
+-Image inputs

-#link inputs
+-Link inputs

--
-#Can be found at https://github.com/dereksmith2018/portfolio.git for clone
+####Can be found at https://github.com/dereksmith2018/portfolio.git for clone

 ### used
-#html
-#atom
-#github
-#plnkr.co
-#bootstrap
+-html

+-atom

+-github

+-plnkr.co

+-bootstrap

-####support: contact or follow me on github dereksmith2018
+###Support: contact or follow me on github dereksmith2018

 ### Copyright to Derek Smith